Am I Making Art or Directing It?

 By the end of Adobe’s free trial period, I had a dozen or so fully rendered images that I actually liked.
 I saw my drawings come to life in a new way.
 I should have been excited, but instead I felt sad, melancholy even.
 All that power to make stunning images and yet it feels like something unnameable has been lost.
 I ended the weekend with more questions than answers.
 I wonder about my role as an artist given the power of these new tools.
 And I wonder if I'm really being more of an art director than an artist when I use AI.

 Over the years, other people have directed me to edit and enhance photos in Adobe Photoshop for publications, email newsletters, marketing materials, and websites.
 In some cases, another person, usually my boss, has stood over my shoulder and told me how they want it to look.
-I've gone through a back-and-forth process between the director and myself many times.
-The program director asks me to do the work, makes suggestions, and then directs the outcomes.
+I've gone through that back-and-forth process with a director many times.
+The director asks me to do the work, makes suggestions, and then directs the outcomes.
 At times, I have felt like a pair of hands providing the artistic skills while the director tells me what they want.
 In that case, I'm the designer and someone else is the director.
-It's strikingly similar to AI prompting.
+It’s strikingly similar to AI prompting.

 Someone who sends an email to a designer may have a vision for the piece, but they're not the artist.
 They're the director.
 The process is often collaborative, bouncing ideas off each other and determining what's possible, but ultimately the entity generating the final image is the artist and the person providing instructions is the director.

 If I sit down at a keyboard and send a message to an AI, am I the artist or the art director?
 Am I creating at all or am I simply directing?
-It seems to me that if I'm not directly working with the materials and I'm only providing instructions, I'm not really the artist.
+It seems to me that if I'm not directly working with the materials and I'm only providing instructions, then I'm not really the artist.
 I'm the art director.
 Being an art director requires its own unique set of skills and it's hard work, but it's not the same.
-On the other hand, if I think of AI as new medium for transforming my personal experience into a unique image, then maybe I am being an artist.
+On the other hand, if I think of AI as new medium for transforming my hand drawn sketches into digital images, then maybe I am being an artist.
 So the question remains: is AI the artist and I'm the art director or is AI simply a new medium for artistic expression?

 AI Generated Art: It took twenty tries and nearly two hours to produce this illustration of a cat dressed as a sea captain, 2025